huizezhang-sherry/ferrn/cran-comments.md

 * downsize the pacakge under 5 MB

 There is a paper we are working on at this stage and the link to it will be added once it is completed.

+This is a resubmission.
+In this version I have:

+* add more \value in the documentation for format_label, revel, and pipe